awesomeeng/zephjs/docs/CLI.md

  - **`-port <port>`**: Provide an alternate port to serve from.
 By default port 4000 is used.
  - **`path_to_serve`**: Zero or more alternate paths to serve.

 Serve will serve the current directory if no `path_to_serve` is provided.
-Additionally, any reference to `zeph.min.js` or `zeph.full.js` will also be appropriately served.
+Additionally, any reference to `Zeph.js` or `zeph.min.js` will also be appropriately served.

 Internally the `serve` command uses both [AwesomeServer](https://github.com/awesomeeng/awesome-server) and [AwesomeLog](https://github.com/awesomeeng/awesome-log) if you are interested in either of those libraries.